alegerardi/AppointmentAutomation/README.md

 Functional backend prototype with working WhatsApp integration and dashboard.
 Runs locally and is exposed during development for webhook testing.
 Not deployed to a permanent production server.

-Running Locally:

-Install dependencies and configure Twilio credentials.
-Start the application with: